Your Gear's Gear

 Despite what pan makers might or might not say, there is no cast-iron skillet handle that doesn’t become scorching hot during use.
 These silicone holders from Lodge slip on to the handle of your pan and protect your hands from heat up to 450 degrees.

 In the name of not chinking your cast-iron skillet’s armor (seasoning), please don’t use metal tongs or other kitchen utensils when cooking in it.
-Oxo’s silicone-tipped tongs are great alternatives to metal-tipped tongs.
-It’s worth looking into a silicone spatula as well — we recommend Brooklyn-based Get it Right’s version.
+Oxo’s nylon-tipped tongs are great alternatives to metal tongs.
+It’s worth looking into a silicone spatula as well — we recommend Get it Right’s version.

 Felt pan dividers are great at preventing scratches and dings for all the pots and pans you stack in your kitchen, but they’re especially good for stacking cast-iron skillets.
 It’s easy to scuff the seasoning on a skillet, especially if its relatively new seasoning.
 This leads to an uneven seasoning layer and an overall bad time.